Background pattern

 Do not use this medication after the expiration date indicated on the packaging, after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need in the SIGRE Point of the pharmacy.
 If in doubt, ask your pharmacist how to dispose of medications you no longer need.
-By doing so, you will help protect the environment.
+This way, you will help protect the environment.

 Composition of CITALVIR:

 The active ingredient of CITALVIR 20 mg is citalopram (hydrobromide).
-Each tablet contains 24.98 mg of hydrobromide of citalopram (equivalent to 20 mg of citalopram).
+Each tablet contains 24.98 mg of citalopram hydrobromide (equivalent to 20 mg of citalopram).

 CITALVIR 20 mg is presented in film-coated tablets.
 The film-coated tablets are white, oval, biconvex, and scored.